bentoml/Yatai/docs/admin-guide.md

 helm status yatai -n yatai-system
 ```

-Run `kubectl get sv`svc command to list out all of the services deployed by Yatai.
+Run the `kubectl get svc` command to list out all of the services deployed by Yatai.

 ```bash
 kubectl get svc --all-namespaces